getgauge/gauge-ruby/README.md

 bundle exec rake package
 ````

-For distributable across platforms os, windows and linux for bith x86 and x86_64
+For distributable across platforms os, windows and linux for both x86_64 and arm64

 ````
 bundle exec rake package_all